okazaki0/pyfed/README.md

 ### Results

-Here is some experimentation results that we get using our framework, you can check all the results and the configuration in the experimentation package.
+The obtained experimentation results using PyFed framework.
+You can check all the results and the configuration in the experimentation package.

 #### Configuration

-This table contains the configuration that we use in our benchmark.
+Benchmark configuration.

 <table width="811">
 <tbody>